-- the Faculty's general Masters handbook;

 - the Examination Conventions and Rubrics;

 - the Examination Regulations;

 - the University Student Handbook

 - your college handbook.

 If there is a conflict between information in this handbook and the Examination Regulations then you should follow the Examination Regulations.
 If you have any concerns please contact the Senior Academic Administrator, Edmund Howard.